xiuqiho/workflowtest/README.md

 ### Running the program
 1. Navigate to root directory of project (where run.py is)
 2. Execute the command `python run.py`
-3. Open any web browser and navigate to "localhost"
+3. Open any web browser and navigate to `localhost`

 ---